 Incontinence disorders that cannot be corrected by surgery

 Absorbent products are pads or garments designed to absorb urine to protect the skin and clothing.
 Available in both disposable and reusable forms, they are a temporary means of keeping the patient dry until a more permanent solution becomes available.
-By reducing wetness and odor, they help maintain the patient's comfort and allow her to function in normal activities.
+By reducing wetness and odor, they help maintain the patient's comfort and allow them to function in normal activities.
 They may be used temporarily until a definitive treatment takes effect or if the treatment yields less-than-perfect results.
 Absorbent products are helpful during the initial assessment and workup of urinary incontinence.
 As an adjunct to behavioral and pharmacologic therapies, they play an important role in the care of persons with intractable incontinence.

 Urinary diversion, using various catheters, has been one of the mainstays of anti-incontinence therapy.
 The use of catheters for bladder drainage has withstood the test of time.
 Bladder catheterization may be a temporary measure or a permanent solution for urinary incontinence.
-Different types of bladder catheterization include indwelling urethral catheters, suprapubic tubes, and self-intermittent catheterization. c
+Different types of bladder catheterization include indwelling urethral catheters, suprapubic tubes, and self-intermittent catheterization.

 Indwelling urethral catheters

 Commonly known as Foley catheters, indwelling urethral catheters historically have been the mainstay of treatment for bladder dysfunction.
-If urethral catheters are used for a long-term condition, they must be changed monthly.
+If urethral catheters are used for a long-term condition, they must be changed at least monthly.
 These catheters may be changed at an office, a clinic, or at home by a visiting nurse.
-The standard catheter size for treating urinary retention is 16F or 18F, with a 5-mL balloon filled with 10 mL of sterile water.
+The standard catheter size for treating urinary retention is 16F or 18F, with a balloon filled to 10 mL of sterile water.
 Larger catheters (eg, 22F, 24F) with bigger balloons are used for treating grossly bloody urine found in other urologic conditions or diseases.
 Proper management of indwelling urethral catheters varies per individual.

 In spite of its apparent advantages, the use of a Foley catheter for a prolonged period of time (eg, months to years) is strongly discouraged.
 Long-term use of urethral catheters poses significant health hazards.
 Indwelling urethral catheters are a significant cause of urinary tract infections that involve the urethra, bladder, and kidneys.
 Within 2-4 weeks after catheter insertion, bacteria will be present in the bladder of most women.
 Asymptomatic bacterial colonization is common and does not pose a health hazard.
 However, untreated symptomatic urinary tract infections may lead to urosepsis and death.
 The death rate of nursing home residents with urethral catheters has been found to be three times higher than that of residents without catheters; this may be more a reflection of the severity of comorbid conditions that lead to the clinical decision to use chronic bladder drainage than causation from the use of chronic bladder drainage.